ChroniclesOfDevOps/ChroniclesOfDevOps.github.io/_posts/2024-06-07-Best-Practices-for-Kubernetes-Applications-Logging.md

 }
 ```

-Structured logs help create dashboards in tools like Grafana to monitor various metrics efficiently.
+Structured logs help create dashboards in tools like Grafana, ELK to monitor various metrics efficiently.

 ## Important Fields in Logs